 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

-Compass Box are a blending company that creates some of the most intriguing scotch whiskies on the market.
+Compass Box are a blender, known for creating some of the most intriguing Scotch whiskies on the market.
 The company was founded in 2000 by John Glaser, an American who abandoned his studies in order to learn how to make wine.
-After spending time in France and California however, an opportunity arose to work for Johnnie Walker in New York, a role which would eventually see him transferred to London.
-It was during his time with the blended scotch giant that he came to note a lack of innovation within the industry and began to pressure his employers to try some new ideas.
-Unfortunately his pleas fell on deaf ears however and Glaser soon decided to set out on his own, creating Compass Box as the platform from whence to share his vision of what blended whisky could be.
+After spending time in France and California, however, an opportunity arose to work for Johnnie Walker in New York, a role that would eventually see him transferred to London.
+It was during his time with the giant of blended Scotch that he became frustrated with a lack of innovation within the industry and began to pressure his employers to try some new ideas.
+His pleas fell on deaf ears, however, and Glaser soon decided to set out on his own, creating Compass Box as the platform from whence to share his vision of what blended whisky could be.

 The company launched with a blend of grain whiskies that would come to be known as Hedonism.
 Back then, indeed even now, the idea of a ‘blended grain’ was unheard of but for that very reason it was perhaps the perfect introduction to this new ideology that would see flavour take precedence over tradition.
 19 years later the Hedonism blend continues to have its place at the heart of a core range that also includes The Spice Tree, Oak Cross, The Story of the Spaniard and The Peat Monster.